n-astrochel/CanSat_Cybershield/README.md

 Two independent, application-layer protections, regardless of ESP-NOW library version:
 1. **HMAC-SHA256 authentication** — every command is cryptographically signed; tampering invalidates the signature.
 2. **Anti-replay protection** — a strictly increasing counter, persisted in non-volatile storage, rejects any previously-used packet.
+Also:
+3. **Protection against memory reset** — a separate flag prevents an attacker (or a random failure) from resetting the counter and “reviving” old commands.
+4. **Bonus**—**content encryption (Fernet/AES-128)** so that the command itself cannot be read if intercepted.

 ## Quick Start

 ```bash